ChristosFakiris/LMS-Library-Management-System/README.md

 ```

 ## Usage
-After starting both the backend and frontend, open your web browser and navigate to `http://localhost:3000` to access the Library Management System.
+After starting both the backend and frontend, open your web browser and navigate to `http://localhost:3000` to access the LMS - Library Management System.

 ## License